Scrape API

 The /scrape API supports shared request configuration options that apply across REST endpoints.
 In addition to elements and selectors, you can:

-• Continue on error with bestAttempt when async steps fail or time out
+bestAttemptto continue when async events fail or time out